If you are faced with a choice between attaining speed or honing your craft to perfection, what would you choose?

 The bone of Contention

 Greene’s stance runs counter to what most modern-day gurus and entrepreneurs preach.

-Gary Vaynerchuk – the ever-energetic influencer and speaker, often contends in his talks, “People who strive for perfection get left behind in business.”
+Gary Vaynerchuk the ever-energetic influencer and speaker, who has perfected the art of hustle often contends in his talks, “People who strive for perfection get left behind in life.”

-Now compare this to what Robert Greene asserts in Mastery.
-He cites the example of Leonardo da Vinci and declares, “What if he had been more like the others, finishing his works as fast as possible?
+Robert Greene cites Vinci in his book and declares, “What if he had been more like the others, finishing his works as fast as possible?
 He could have done well, but he would not have been Leonardo da Vinci.”